Tangela Smith

 Tangela Nicole Smith (born April 1, 1977) is an American former basketball player in the WNBA.
 Smith played the bulk of her career for the Sacramento Monarchs and the Phoenix Mercury where she won two WNBA Championships.
-She is currently an assistant coach for the Northwestern Wildcats of the Big Ten Conference.
+She is currently an assistant coach for the Phoenix Mercury.

 High school

 Born and raised in Chicago, Illinois, Smith attended George Washington High School, where she was named a 1994 Kodak High School All-American.
 Smith was named a High School All-American by the WBCA.
 She participated in the WBCA High School All-America Game in 1994, scoring three points.

 College

 Smith graduated from the University of Iowa in 1998.
 She won the 1998 Big Ten Player of the Year award.
-She was also a 1998 Kodak/WBCA All-America honorable mention and earned 1996 and 1998 All-Big Ten first team and 1997 All-Big Ten honorable mention accolades.
+She was also a 1998 Kodak/WBCA All-America honorable mention and earned 1996 and 1998 All-Big Ten first team and 1997 All-Big Ten honorable mention accolades.Big Ten Hall Of Fame inductee.